CMU-17-356/cmu-17-356.github.io/docs/syllabus.md

 ### Prerequisites

 15-214/17-214 or 15-213, or equivalent.
-The focus of this class is largely technical; the goal of the prerequisites is to ensure students should sufficient programming experience to succeed in the course.
+The focus of this class is largely technical; the goal of the prerequisites is to ensure students have sufficient programming experience to succeed in the course.

 ### Textbook/Readings